silverhammermba/superuser/_posts/2013-04-01-programming2.markdown

 In particular, we will use the `printf` (**print** **f**ormat) procedure from the `stdio` (**st**an**d**ard **I/O**) portion of the standard library.
-This procedure works in a funky sort of way, so let's just look at how to add it to our `solve_and_print_problem` procedure:
+This procedure works in a funky sort of way, so I'll just add it to the procedure and you can see how it works by example:

 {% highlight c %}
 #include <stdio.h>